jlaumonier/mlsurvey/doc/architecture.md

 # Fairness process

-At this time, fairness process calculate only the demographic parity on all the dataset.
+Fairness process calculate only the demographic parity and the disparate impact rate on all the dataset.
+Moreover if the fairness process is a subprocess of a supervised learning process, equal opportunity, statistical parit and average equalized odds are also calculated.
 To do so, add a fairness parameter at the end of the dataset definition, in supervised learning process config file :

 ```
 "fairness": {